LinsFood | by Azlin Bloor

 Here in the UK, we have Christmas crackers at the table.
 These are cardboard crackers filled with novelty items.
 It’s a must.

-Yes, we have colour schemes every year, and when we’re doing blue, white and silver, she’d buy red Christmas crackers!
-I’ve long given up telling her.
+Thing is, we have colour schemes every year, and when we’re doing blue, white and silver, she’d buy red Christmas crackers!
+I’ve long given up telling her!

 There you have it, Secret #4 – Delegate, delegate, delegate!